 Duy joined Watsi on February 28th, 2019.
-Eleven months ago, Duy became the 5226th member to automatically support a new Watsi patient every month.
-Since then, 701 more people have become monthly donors!
-Duy's most recent donation supported Patrick, a 21-year-old motorcycle taxi driver from Kenya, to fund fracture repair from a road accident.
+One year ago, Duy became the 5226th member to automatically support a new Watsi patient every month.
+Since then, 782 more people have become monthly donors!
+Duy's most recent donation supported Laleti, 2-year-old from Tanzania, to fund mobility restoring leg surgery.

 Patrick is a motorbike taxi operator from Kenya.
 He is the firstborn child in a family of 6 children.
 He lives with his grandmother as his mother’s rented space is too small for the entire family.
 He did not proceed with higher education due to financial challenges.
 His mother separated with his father so she is raising their family and Patrick used to rely on his motorcycle business to make ends meet.
 A week ago, Patrick was involved in a motorcycle accident suffering facial bruises and a right femur fracture.
 He is in pain and unable to stand on his own.
 Fortunately, surgeons at our medical partner can help.
 On May 26th, Patrick will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help him heal and walk easily again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to fund this procedure.
 Patrick says, “Thank you for assisting me.
 I am hopeful that soon my leg will be fixed.”